 The BNF is updated in March and September each year.
 NHS Prescription Services update their BNF classifications annually.
 While the therapeutic classification of drugs occasionally changes, all practice level publications reflect the classification in use at the time of publication.

 The primary purpose of the BNF is to provide information for clinicians.
-The format of the BNF was changed with Edition 70 (September 2015 - March 2016) to make it more user friendly.
-However the BSA, who process dispensed prescription forms and collects dispensed prescribing data and produce the ePACT data, continue to use the old BNF classification system to code medicines, which has become widely used in the UK as a classification to allow comparisons between drug groups.
-For example it is used to report cost and trend in medicines use and supports several NHS Digital official publications.
-The data are used in many NHS IT systems.
+The format of the BNF was changed with Edition 70 (September 2015 to March 2016) making it more user friendly.
+However, the BSA, who process dispensed prescription forms, collect dispensed prescribing data and produce the ePACT data, continue to use the old BNF classification system to code medicines, which has become widely used in the UK as a classification to allow comparisons between drug groups.
+For example, it is used to report cost and trend in medicines use and supports several NHS Digital official publications.
+The data is used in many NHS IT systems.

 BNF code structure

 This is the BNF code for the drug:

 - characters 1 and 2 show the BNF chapter